 A beloved tradition at WMS, the UE Shakespeare plays not only introduce young students to the literature of the Elizabethan era, but also bolster confidence, flexibility and collaboration.
-Every spring, each UE class performs a Shakespeare play, in its original form, directed by actress and director Anne Gilpin.
+Every year, each UE class performs a Shakespeare play, in its original form.
 See pictures from a recent production of “Macbeth.”

 The UE Overnight takes advantage of the increasingly self-reliant and capable nature of UE students.
 The UE Overnight is an annual one-night trip to White Memorial Conservation Center in Litchfield where students take part in a range of education- and service-related activities.
 An opportunity to interact as a group outside of the classroom setting, this trip builds community, fosters independence and encourages responsibility.
 Students work together to plan and prepare two group meals, and are asked to take responsibility for packing and keeping track of their own things.

 The UE curriculum includes a sustained and in-depth study of one of the world’s ancient cultures that begins with a week-long Residency and culminates in the Cultural Fair.
 This long-term project develops students’ ability to research and work independently, and refines their written and oral communication skills.
 Working individually or in pairs, students choose a topic to further research outside of class.
-See pictures from the Ancient Greece Residency and from the Ancient Greece Cultural Fair.
+See pictures from last year’s Ancient Rome Residency and from the Ancient Rome Cultural Fair.